zub165/er-wait-time/privacy.md

-Privacy Policy

 Effective Date: March 25, 2025
-Project: ER Wait Time (https://github.com/zub165/er-wait-time)
+Project: ER Wait Time
+1. Introduction

-This Privacy Policy outlines how the ER Wait Time application ("we", "our", or "the app") collects, uses, and protects any personal or non-personal information that users provide while using the app.
-By using the app, you consent to the data practices described in this policy.
+This Privacy Policy outlines how the ER Wait Time application (“we”, “our”, or “the app”) collects, uses, and protects any personal or non-personal information provided while using the app.
+By using the app, you agree to the practices described in this policy.

-1. Information We Collect
+2. Information We Collect

-Non-Personal Information
+🔹 Non-Personal Information

-We may collect anonymized data related to:
+We may collect anonymized data, including:

-Application performance (e.g. crash reports, loading times) Feature usage statistics
+App performance metrics (e.g., crash logs, loading times) Feature usage statistics
-User device specifications (e.g. OS version, screen resolution) Location Data (if enabled)
+Device specifications (e.g., OS version, screen resolution) 🔹 Location Data (if enabled)

-If granted permission, the app may use your device’s location to:
+If permission is granted, the app may access your location to:

-Show the nearest emergency rooms
+Show nearby emergency rooms
-Provide estimated wait times based on proximity
+Estimate ER wait times based on proximity
-We do not store or transmit location data to any external servers unless explicitly stated.
+⚠️ We do not store or transmit your location data to any external servers unless explicitly stated.

-2. How We Use Your Information
+3. How We Use Your Information

-The data collected is used to:
+We use collected data to:

+Improve app performance and reliability
-Improve the functionality and performance of the app Enhance user experience
+Enhance user experience
-Optimize location-based features (if enabled)
+Optimize location-based services
-We do not sell, rent, or share any data with third parties for advertising or marketing purposes.
+We do not sell, rent, or share user data with third parties for marketing or advertising purposes.

-3. Third-Party Services
+4. Third-Party Services

-Our app may integrate with third-party APIs or tools (e.g., Google Maps for location).
-Please refer to their respective privacy policies:
+We may use third-party APIs such as:

 Google Maps Platform
+Please refer to Google’s Privacy Policy for more details.
-4. Data Storage
+5. Data Storage

-All user data is stored securely and handled according to industry best practices.
-No personally identifiable information is stored or collected unless explicitly requested and agreed upon by the user.
+All data is securely handled following industry best practices.
+We do not collect or store personally identifiable information unless explicitly requested and agreed to by the user.

-5. Children's Privacy
+6. Children’s Privacy

-This app is not intended for use by individuals under the age of 13.
-We do not knowingly collect data from children.
+This app is not intended for users under the age of 13.
+We do not knowingly collect any data from children.

-6. Your Rights
+7. Your Rights

-As a user, you have the right to:
+You have the right to:

-Review what data is stored
+Review any data that may be stored
-Request data deletion (if any personally identifiable data is collected in future versions) Revoke location or data permissions from your device settings
+Request deletion of personal data (if collected in future versions) Revoke location/data permissions at any time via device settings
+8. Updates to This Policy
-7. Changes to this Privacy Policy
+This Privacy Policy may be updated periodically.

-We may update this policy from time to time.
-All changes will be published on this GitHub page with an updated effective date.
+All changes will be posted on the GitHub repository with a revised effective date.

-8. Contact Us
+9. Contact Us

-If you have any questions, feedback, or support requests, please contact us through the GitHub Issues page.
+For questions, support, or feedback:
+Please open an issue on the GitHub Issues Page